SCNU-RISLAB/MF-MOS/README.md

 ## 👏Acknowledgment
-This repo is based on [MotionSeg3D](https://github.com/haomo-ai/MotionSeg3D), and we are very grateful for their excellent work.
+This repo is based on MotionSeg3D, LMNet...
+We are very grateful for their excellent work.